 While not necessarily a point to point, these classic stage races tend to trace a well worn path – and have developed quite a reputation around the world for the story they tell, and the experience they offer.
 They will take you on an amazing route, with great scenery and fun trails.
 Chances are you will experience the culture of the area, not just the habits of those you are riding and racing with.

 Craft BIKE Transalp

-From Southern Germany to Riva Del Garda via eight pasta parties – ok now seven.
-And in 2016 the route is from Imst in Austria to Arco, a little shy of Lake Garda.
+From Southern Germany (or Austria) to Riva Del Garda via eight pasta parties – ok now seven.
 Even with dropping a day the Transalp takes a classic route.
-More easterly one year, more westerly the next.
+The Race Director is making it more and more adventurous but it’s still the Alps!
+There are classic towns and passes, and many different areas that your cross.
 Traversing so many classic European mountain passes, you and your team mate need to negotiate about 20000m of climbing in around 650km.
 You can stay in the camp, or in hotels, or in a campervan.
 Each day starts and finishes in a lovely mountain town.
 The scenery, language, and climate changes as your progress.
 Historically it’s not been singletrack heavy, what you do ride is divine.

 To me, the beauty of Transalp is departing and arriving into real towns, with proper amenities, pizzerias, cafes and bars ready to feed you.
 Best of all, it normally runs at the same time as the Tour de France.
 So get your bike cleaned up and safely in the bike park, have a shower and head to the bar to watch the last hour with your friends.

 If you’re interested in following in the footsteps, or pedal strokes, of many who have traversed the alps by foot, horse, elephant, or bike – you can sign up here.
 And if the stories of the Transalp Camp put you off, don’t worry.
 There’s a full hotel service available now in either 3 or 4 star options.

 Sudety MTB Challenge